Renewable Energies Technician (Co-op)

 ENVR-5017Alternative Energy Generation Methods 23

 This course will be a continuation of the study of alternative energy technologies and methods on the fringe and far less ubiquitous than large scale wind and solar photovoltaic power generation.
-Topics that will be addressed will include geothermal energy, produced from the heat of the earth; hydrogen fuel cell technology; tidal and wave action power production, as well as, crucial aspects of energy storage innovations taking place that are necessary for the future of renewable energy power generation.
+Topics that will be addressed will include geothermal energy, produced from the heat of the earth; district heating; tidal and wave action power production; and heating with solar energy.
+As well, project management concepts are introduced as part of a culminating project and continuous learning after certificate completion is demonstrated.

 Gen Ed - Electives